10 Easy Comfort Meals for Nights When You’re Too Tired to Decide

 2. Toss shredded chicken with 1/4 cup BBQ sauce until evenly coated.

 3. Place 1 tortilla in the skillet.
-Sprinkle 1/4 cup cheese evenly over it.
+Sprinkle 1/4 cup cheese over it.
 Add the BBQ chicken and optional red onion, then top with the remaining 1/4 cup cheese.
 Place the second tortilla on top.

 5. Remove from heat, slice into wedges, and serve with sour cream if using.